 All sensitive data should be stored encrypted.
 All personally identifiable data must be stored encrypted.
 This will stop the cyberattackers from using it for any other purpose other than for ransom.
 Any data left in the clear can be sold or exposed as a punishment for refusing to pay the ransom.
 Both of these acts are becoming increasingly common.

 All production data should be backed up twice, once locally and once off-site.
 The off-site backup should be both physically and logically separate from the local backup.
 Ideally, the off-site backup should have data backups from different time points so you can be confident that you will always have a clean backup if there is a delay in picking up with encryption with the result that encrypted files end up in your backup system.

-Preventing ransomware from entering your system in the first place
+Preventing Ransomware Information from entering your system in the first place

 The more successful you are at keeping ransomware out of your system in the first place, the less productivity you will lose by having to restore from off-site data backups.
 It, therefore, makes sense to invest in a robust anti-malware product backed by a reputable cybersecurity company.